 ArborGen Product Development Team members measuring seedling quality at the Blenheim Nursery

 Why do we emphasize seedling root collar diameter in our assessments?

 A good root system is key to seedling survival.
 It is like the foundation of a house.
 It is the support for everything that is going on above ground.
 A good root system at the time of planting will generate new roots quickly.
 These new roots are necessary when spring arrives, and the seedling starts new top growth.
 Without a sound root system, there is not enough water and nutrient uptake to support the new top growth, and the seedling is prone to a slow start or may even suffer top dieback.
 Root collar diameter (RCD) is highly correlated with root mass.
 So by monitoring our seedling RCD, we are indirectly monitoring root system development.
 Several research studies have shown the positive link between seedling caliper and bareroot seedling survival like the chart below from David South (1990).
 Factors such as the quality of site preparation, planting date, planting quality and weather also affect survival beyond RCD.

-Whether you are buying our advanced genetic seedlings such as MCP® or Varietals or Open Pollinated (OP) seedlings, you can rest assured that ArborGen is committed to providing you with the best quality seedlings available.
+Whether you are buying our advanced genetic seedlings such as MCP® or Open Pollinated (OP) seedlings, you can rest assured that ArborGen is committed to providing you with the best quality seedlings available.